chriswessels/meteor-hammer/README.md

 ## Configuring Hammer.js

-1. You can pass an options object into `HammerTouchArea` for Hammer.js.
+1. You can pass an options object into `HammerTouchArea` for the `Hammer.Manager` instance.
 See below.
 1. You can do arbitrary configuration on the `Hammer.Manager` instance in a callback.
 See below.

 ### Initialisation Options